WGBH-MLA/AAPB2/app/views/exhibits/first-amendment/protesting-activities.md

 > Example assignment: a here would be some interesting questions for students to consider
 <div>
   <ul class="override">
-    <li>What are some similarities between the different protest movements of the 1960s and 1970s?
+    <li class="small-font">What are some similarities between the different protest movements of the 1960s and 1970s?
 What are some differences?
 (Think about the social critiques, goals, tactics, and ideological perspectives of the different movements)</li>
-    <li>What makes a protest movement effective?
+    <li class="small-font">What makes a protest movement effective?
 What makes a protest movement ineffective?</li>
-    <li>Based on what you know of modern society, do you think these protest movements were effective?
+    <li class="small-font">Based on what you know of modern society, do you think these protest movements were effective?
 What changes have there been in American life that might credit to these protest movements?
 Alternatively, what are some ways that you think America hasn’t changed?</li>
-    <li>How are these protest movements similar or different to some protest movements that you see today?</li>
+    <li class="small-font">How are these protest movements similar or different to some protest movements that you see today?</li>
   </ul>
 </div>